-One teaching assistant (Wilfred de Vega, email: wilfred.devega@mail.utoronto.ca) is available for the course.
-The TA will hold office hours after term tests to answer questions and monitor the online homework.
+We have two teaching assistants, Kathy Miao (kathleen.miao@mail.utoronto.ca) and Bona Mu (bona.mu@mail.utoronto.ca).
+TA monitors the online homework given in Smartwork 5, and the Bulletin board on Quercus.
+TA will also hold office hours after term tests to answer questions.
 The schedule of TA office hours will be announced on the course website.